-1.2 Our Approach and Contributions
+B. Our Approach and Contributions

 To break the monolith above, we intuitively draw an analogy with the successful PC compiler, which also compiles the programs written in high-level languages (e.g., C) into low-level instructions (e.g., assembly).
 One critical missing part of the NPL compiler is that PC compilers firstly compile the source code to an intermediate representation (IR), before further translating it to target code.
-To this end, we propose network COmpiler Design with intermediatE Representation (CODER), which introduces the IR concept into network compiler, and modularizes the compilation into three stages (Figure 1b): a set of front ends translate cross-language programs into a unified IR, a middle end conducts compositions, and a set of back ends translate the IR into various NDP configurations.
+To this end, we propose network COmpiler Design with intermediatE Representation (CODER), which introduces the IR concept into network compiler, and modularizes the compilation into three stages (Figure 1): a set of front ends translate cross-language programs into a unified IR, a middle end conducts compositions, and a set of back ends translate the IR into various NDP configurations.

-By decoupling the NPLs and NDPs, the aforementioned problems can be naturally addressed: (1) the programs are compiled into the IR that retains all intents, which can be composed and compiled into NDP configurations without causing any conflicts; (2) a new NPL only needs to implement a thin front end for supporting all NDPs, and a new NDP can implement a lightweight back end for supporting all NPLs; and (3) IR sets a unified playground of the compilation, so that most compilation techniques can be reused.
+By decoupling the NPLs and NDPs, the aforementioned problems can be naturally addressed: (1) the programs are compiled into the IR that retains all intents, which can be composed and compiled into NDP configurations without causing any conflicts; (2) a new NPL only needs to implement a thin front end for supporting all NDPs, and a new NDP can implement a lightweight back end for supporting all NPLs; and (3) IR sets a unified playground of the compilation, so that most existing compilation techniques can be reused, and new techniques like hybrid-data-plane support can be developed based on the unified IR.